-The Departments of Public Policy and Economics offer a joint M.A. in Economic Policy Analysis (ECPA).
+The School of Public Policy and Department of Economics offer a joint M.A. in Economic Policy Analysis (ECPA).
 The course of study combines a multi-disciplinary approach to policy analysis, with a focus on the use of economic tools to analyze policy issues.
 See the Economic Policy Analysis program description contained in this catalog.

 For the articulated M.P.A./Ph.D., qualified students in the University of Baltimoreís Master of Public Administration (M.P.A.) program may apply for admission to the Public Policy Ph.D. program while enrolled in the M.P.A.
 If admitted, they can count certain M.P.A. courses toward the public management concentration of the Ph.D., and likewise take UMBC public policy courses that may transfer back to the University of Baltimoreís M.P.A. program, thus reducing the total number of courses taken at each campus.